Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 ## IoT Edge Runtime

-You can purchase preconfigured IoT Edge gateways, please see our Azure Device Catalog for a selection.
-Alternatively, you can install the IoT Edge runtime following the Azure IoT Edge [documentation](https://docs.microsoft.com/en-us/azure/iot-edge/).
+You can purchase preconfigured IoT Edge gateways, please see our [Azure Device Catalog](https://catalog.azureiotsolutions.com/alldevices?filters={%223%22:[%222%22,%229%22],%2218%22:[%221%22]}) for a selection of industrial-grade gateways.
+Alternatively, you can setup an on-prem VM.

+Then, run our [Industrial Gateway Installer](https://docs.microsoft.com/en-us/azure/quickstart-gateway-installer/) on your gateway to automatically install the IoT Edge Runtime and Industrial Modules.
+Alternatively, you can manually install the IoT Edge runtime following the Azure IoT Edge [documentation](https://docs.microsoft.com/en-us/azure/iot-edge/).
 You can install the runtime on [Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) or [Windows](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-windows).

-To support network scanning for equipment discovery, the Discovery Module should best run in Docker host networking mode.
-To enable host networking mode on Windows, follow the instructions [below](#Windows-Networking-Configuration).

-## Enable Deployment of the Industrial IoT Modules on your IoT Edge Gateway
+## Manually Enable Deployment of the Industrial IoT Modules on your IoT Edge Gateway

 The deployment script will setup layered deployments for each IoT Edge Module.
 These layered deployments will be automatically applied to any gateway with the following Device Twin JSON tags: